qualityshepherd/brine/posts/the_steep_mage.md

 A robed figure sits on a stool near the monument, porcelain tea service arranged *just so* on a headstone. **The Steep Mage** sips from fine bone china while his gravediggers work, their spades biting into consecrated earth.
 He rocks ever so slightly, mumbling a verse over and over.

 But the cemetery itself betrays him. **Sentinel Crows** are its eyes; **Grief Wraiths** its vengeance. **Veshra's descendant** is here for her inheritance.
-And breaking Lady Veshra's coffin seal releases the wraiths, who protect the cemetery and the Soulstone from all disturbance.
+And breaking Lady Veshra's coffin seal releases the wraiths, who protect the cemetery and the Soulstone from disturbance.

 But the Steep Mage is not alone.
 His murdered wife has returned as a **Dybbuk**; a desperate spirit who possesses the living.
 She haunts the chapel, trying to help him succeed.
 Tonight is their last chance.